 Ancillary structures such as garages and sheds are either integrated into the design of the dwellings, or located well behind the established building line.
 Where front fences have been constructed, these are typically low masonry constructions and have been integrated with appropriate landscaping so as to complement the architectural design of the respective dwelling.
+The key characteristics are:

 - Face brickwork on articulated front facades.

 - Simple hipped iron or terra-cotta tiled roof with 35-45 degree pitch and expressed chimneys.

-- Vertically proportioned windows.
+- ~ Vertically proportioned windows.

-- Low density, single storey dwellings.
+- ~ Low density, single storey dwellings.

-- Large setbacks.
+- ~ Large setbacks.

-- Low Masonry fences.
+- ~ Low Masonry fences.

-- Prominent landscape planting.
+- ~ Prominent landscape planting.